khinch/lgrbootcamp/README.md

 # lgrbootcamp

-Repo for Lets Get Rusty bootcamp
+Repo for Lets Get Rusty bootcamp.

+In some demo code, `unwrap` is used to keep the code simple and readable.
+If the demo code is used as a reference for anything serious, the unwraps should be replaced with idiomatic handlers.

 # Extensions